Naxora/Docker-UST/README.md

 - SharedFolder
 - Torrents

-In Dockerfile change YOURSMBPWD to your samba password
+In Dockerfile change YOURSMBPWD to your samba password.

+In this config your user is root.

 Transmission settings file: settings.json